 All of the information in this document is simply intended to get you started.
 There is always more to learn.
 Our website www.uschess.org is a good resource; see especially our Scholastic Chess pages.
-Another good resource is the article "The Challenges of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Life.
-For the complete Rules of Chess, you can purchase the rule book at uscfsales.com or download a "no frills" version here.
+Another good resource is the article "The Challenges of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Parenting" by Jennifer Vallens in the December 2018 issue of Chess Life.
+For the complete Rules of Chess, you can purchase the rule book at uschess.org is a good resource; see

-US Chess is grateful for the assistance of Ryan Velez, Jay Stallings, and Mike Hoffpauir in the preparation of this document.
-LAST UPDATED 10.2022
+US Chess is grateful for the assistance of the US Chess Scholastic Committee, Ryan Velez, Jay Stallings, Mike Hoffpauir, and Josh Sinanan in the preparation of this document.
+LAST UPDATED 10.2023